 The hotel can accommodate large and small business gatherings, high-tech corporate meetings and excels in creating exactly the right ambience for the most festive social gathering.
 For exhibitions, banquets and catered affairs, the hotel’s elegant The Ballroom, chandeliered Venetian Room and intimate Drawing Room, suspended 39 floors above the city, offer stunning views, unrivalled anywhere else in Tokyo.

 Park Hyatt Tokyo’s The Ballroom and Venetian Room convert to fully equipped meeting rooms with teleconferencing capabilities and video walls.
 They accommodate up to 320 and 150 guests respectively in theatre-style seating.
 The hotel’s Drawing Room accommodates up to 50 people for buffet receptions.

-For guests looking for a private meeting space, two fully equipped boardrooms (52sqm) seating 12 are available for hire.
-Located high-above the city alongside our guestrooms, the boardrooms offer panoramic views of the city below and hotel services such as Room Service may be enjoyed for a relaxing atmosphere.
+For guests looking for a private meeting space, two fully equipped boardrooms (52sqm) with seating for up to 12 people are available for hire.
+Located high-above the city alongside our guestrooms, the boardrooms offer panoramic views of the city below and hotel services such as Room Service may also be enjoyed.

 Extra Notable Features

 Private Dining – A modernist private residence with panoramic bay windows and a spacious open kitchen, drawing guests into the culinary experience of the evening’s sumptuous menu.
-Savour the views of the striking city below at Park Hyatt Tokyo’s Private Dining for your next intimate occasion.
-Reservations can be made for a minimum of 4 persons up to 10.
+Savor the views of the striking city below at Park Hyatt Tokyo’s Private Dining for your next intimate occasion.
+Reservations can be made for a minimum of 4 up to 10 people.

 Hotel and restaurant Awards

-2016 Business Traveller Asia Pacific – Best Business Hotel in Tokyo
+– 2017 Business Traveler Asia Pacific – Best Business Hotel in Tokyo

-2016 Business Traveller Asia Pacific – #3 Best Business Hotel in the World
+– 2016 Business Traveler Asia Pacific – #3 Best Business Hotel in the World

 Number of employees